roachhuang/chefbot/README.md

 10. connect lidar cable to pi4 (make sure it starts to spin)
 11. launch lidar from pi4
 12. launch nav from pc

+to do:
+    connect imu's ad0 to ground so it address will be fixed at 0x68